Viir/bots/README.md

 + How to install/register the `botengine` command: [./guide/failed-run-did-not-find-botengine-program.md](./guide/failed-run-did-not-find-botengine-program.md)

-+ How to report a bug or problem or request a new feature for a bot: [./guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature.md](./guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature.md)
++ How to report an issue with an app or request a new feature: https://to.botengine.org/guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature

 + Developing for EVE Online: [./guide/eve-online/developing-for-eve-online.md](./guide/eve-online/developing-for-eve-online.md)